Beijing autoshow: Demand rebound, EV boom mix with murky outlook

-BEIJING (Reuters) - China’s auto market has rebounded smartly from the COVID-19 crash in recent months, especially for high-end cars, but questions about the durability of that recovery will hang over the Beijing autoshow, starting on Saturday.
+BEIJING (Reuters) - China’s auto market has rebounded smartly from the COVID-19 crash in recent months, especially for high-end cars, but questions about the durability of that recovery hung over the Beijing autoshow that started on Saturday.

-A rare industry event being held in person during the pandemic, the show marks a triumph for the world’s biggest car market, pummelled from late last year as lockdowns froze activity in the world’s second-biggest economy, where the disease erupted.
+A rare industry event being held in person during the pandemic, the show marks a triumph for the world’s biggest car market, pummelled from late last year as lockdowns froze economic activity in the country where the disease erupted.

 Among the bright spots: the Chinese market’s sharp bounce since April, strong demand for midsize to large luxury vehicles and a flood of interest - and investment - in electric vehicles.

-China’s auto sales rose 11.6% in August from a year earlier, the fifth straight rise after plunging on coronavirus lockdowns.
+China’s auto sales rose 11.6% in August from a year earlier, the fifth straight rise after plunging during the lockdown.
 When almost all residents were told to stay home in February, sales collapsed a record 79% to their lowest since 2005.

+Guangzhou-based GAC 601238.SS, which has partnerships with Toyota Motor 7203.T and Honda Motor 7267.T, expects sales to grow for the full year, general manager Feng Xingya said on the sidelines of the show, formally the Beijing International Automotive Exhibition 2020.

+Germany's BMW BMWG.DE expects “single digit growth” in China this year, said Jochen Goller, head of BMW China.

-The “Golden September, Silver October” period is off to a good start, according to preliminary data, with passenger car sales up 12% in the first 20 days of September.
+China’s typically busy car-buying season, “Golden September, Silver October,” is off to a good start, according to preliminary data, with passenger car sales up 12% in the first 20 days of September.

 The rebound means this year’s sales will fall less than 10%, the China Association of Automobile Manufacturers estimates, better than its May forecast of a 15% to 25% decline.

-Much of the upturn is driven by sales of larger passenger cars by such makers as Daimler DAIGn.DE and BMW BMWG.DE, boosted by new models, automakers' discounts and a broader economic recovery.
+Much of the upturn is driven by sales of larger passenger cars by makers such as Daimler DAIGn.DE and BMW, boosted by new models, automakers' discounts and a broader recovery in the world's second-largest economy.

 Premium vehicles accounted for a record 15% of the Chinese market in August, up from around 10% for all of last year, said the China Passenger Car Association.

-Electric vehicles are also providing buzz to the Beijing show, as a boom in Tesla TSLA.O shares has propelled interest in China, where EV startups like Nio NIO.N, Xpeng XPEV.N, Li Auto LI.O and WM Motor have together raised more than $8 billion this year.
+Electric vehicles are also providing buzz to the Beijing show, as a boom in Tesla TSLA.O shares has propelled interest in China.
+EV startups like Nio NIO.N, Xpeng XPEV.N, Li Auto LI.O and WM Motor have together raised more than $8 billion this year.

 But the recent improvement reflects Chinese carmakers making earlier model launches as they could not wait for the usual hype from the delayed autoshow before going to market.
 That suggests a more limited upside to the current sales rise.